astronomer/astro-docs/enterprise/v0.23/07_monitor/03_platform-alerts.md

 ## Overview

-You can subscribe to two different types of alerts on Astronomer: Airflow alerts and platform alerts.
-Platform alerts can be used to monitor the health of platform components such as ElasticSearch and DockerRegistry, while Airflow alerts can be used to monitor the health and performance of individual Deployments.
+You can subscribe to two different types of alerts on Astronomer: Deployment alerts and platform alerts.
+Platform alerts can be used to monitor the health of platform components such as ElasticSearch and DockerRegistry, while Deployment alerts can be used to monitor the health and performance of individual Deployments.

-Both Airflow and platform alerts are:
+Both Deployment and platform alerts are:
 - Defined in Helm using [PromQL query language](https://prometheus.io/docs/prometheus/latest/querying/basics/).
 - Fire via [Prometheus Alertmanager](https://prometheus.io/docs/alerting/alertmanager).

-Astronomer offers built-in Airflow and platform alerts, as well as the ability to create custom alerts.
+Astronomer offers built-in Deployment and platform alerts, as well as the ability to create custom alerts.
 This guide provides all of the information you need to configure Prometheus Alertmanager, subscribe to existing alerts, and create custom alerts.

 Additionally, Airflow offers its own alerting service for individual DAGs and tasks.
 For more information on configuring this feature, read [Airflow Alerts](https://www.astronomer.io/docs/enterprise/v0.23/customize-airflow/airflow-alerts).